 How often will I have appointments during treatment?

-For patients in braces, we typically see you every 6 to 8 weeks for adjustments, and for patients in Invisalign® treatment, we typically you every 6 to 12 weeks and can schedule virtual appointments throughout the course of your treatment, depending on your scheduling needs.
+For patients in braces, we typically see you every six to eight weeks for adjustments, and for patients in Invisalign® treatment, we typically you every six to 12 weeks and can schedule virtual appointments throughout the course of your treatment, depending on your scheduling needs.

-What foods do I need to avoid with braces and why?
+What foods can I not eat with braces and why?

-- Avoid hard, sticky, & chewy foods – examples include caramel, snickers, starburst, taffy, skittles, hard candies, nuts, popcorn, crunchy pizza crust, tortilla chips, and harder breads like a baguette
+- Avoid hard, sticky, and chewy foods – Examples include caramel, snickers, starburst, taffy, skittles, hard candies, nuts, popcorn, crunchy pizza crust, tortilla chips and harder breads like a baguette

-- Avoid biting pens, pencils, fingernails, & ice
+- Avoid biting pens, pencils, fingernails and ice

 - Eating hard, sticky or chewy foods can cause broken brackets, bands and wires.
 Breakage oftentimes extends your time in braces and adds unnecessary trips to our office for repair visits.